ArduPilot/ardupilot_wiki/common/source/docs/common-openpilot-revo-mini.rst

 .. image:: ../../../images/openpilot-revo-mini-com-ports.png
     :target: ../images/openpilot-revo-mini-com-ports.png

-Choose "Load Custom Firmware" and browse to the "arducopter.apj" file.
+Choose "Load Custom Firmware" and browse to the respective .apj file.
 After the flash is complete, power cycle the device.

 .. image:: ../../../images/openpilot-revo-mini-load-firmware.png
     :target: ../images/openpilot-revo-mini-load-firmware.png

 Congratulations!
-You're now running ArduCopter on the OpenPilot Revolution Mini.
+You're now running ArduPilot on the OpenPilot Revolution Mini.
 You can use this same process to upgrade to newer versions of ArduPilot.
-Compile ArduCopter and upload the .apj file to the board.
+Either use MP's firmware update functionality or compile your own desired vehicle firmware from source and upload the .apj file to the board.

 .. image:: ../../../images/openpilot-revo-mini-flashed.jpg
     :target: ../images/openpilot-revo-mini-load-flashed.jpg